 - 2/3-3/4 cup milk

-- Preheat oven to 500 degrees and light spray a baking sheet with cooking spray.
+- Preheat your oven to 500 degrees and lightly spray a baking sheet with cooking spray.

-- Place flour into mixing bowl and cut in shortening until well incorporated.
-Stir in just enough milk until dough leaves the sides of the bowl.2 cups White Lily self-rising flour, 1/4 cup shortening, 2/3-3/4 cup milk
+- Place flour into a medium bowl and cut in the shortening until well incorporated.
+Stir in just enough milk until the dough leaves the sides of the bowl.2 cups White Lily self-rising flour, 1/4 cup shortening, 2/3-3/4 cup milk

 - Turn dough out onto a lightly floured surface.
 Gently knead two or three times.
-Roll dough out to 1/2 inch thickness and cut with a biscuit cutter or small glass that has been dipped in flour.
-Place biscuits onto prepared baking sheet.
+Roll dough out to 1/2-inch thickness and cut with a biscuit cutter or small glass that has been dipped in flour.
+Place the biscuits onto the prepared baking sheet.

 Who taught you how to make biscuits?
 Who made the biscuits in your family?
-Maybe you’ve never had a biscuit or to you a “biscuit” is what we think of as a cookie – that’s just fine, too.
+Maybe you’ve never had a biscuit or to you, a “biscuit” is what we think of like a cookie – that’s just fine, too.